-Why bike fit maybe not enough?
-Why even when you do top-of-the-line pressure mapping and motion analysis with good fitter you are still no 100% optimal on your bike?
-And how much fluctuations in your bike set-up may influence your pedaling efficiency?
-Well… you are about to find out!
+Why is an updated bike fit sometimes not enough?
+How is it possible for you to undergo top-of-the-line pressure mapping and motion analysis with a good bike fitter, and yet you are you still not in the most optimal position on your bike?
+And how can fluctuations in your bike set-up influence your pedaling efficiency?
+Well … you are about to find out!

 As an endurance coach, I'm a great believer in data.
 And that everything that can be measured can be improved.
 This can (and honestly should) be applied to everything related to endurance sports.
-Your diet, your power, your performance on the bike and without a shadow of a doubt your bike-fit as well.
-So, with the same mentality, I've approached one of my athletes, who were about to come back after 2 years off the bike after having a child.
+Your diet, your power, your performance on the bike and, without a shadow of a doubt, your bike fit as well.
+So, with the same mentality, I've who was about to come back after two years off the bike after having a child.

-Cycling in camp after 2 years off the bike after having a child.
+Cycling in training camp after two years off the bike after having a child.

 To give you a brief insight into her background:

-- Over her carrier she has several national champion titles in 3x TT, 2x XCM, 1x XCO
+- Over her career she has won several national championship titles: 3x TT, 2x XCM, 1x XCO

-- She has been ranked Nr.5 in the world in XCM ranking
+- She has been ranked No. 5 in the world in XCM ranking

 - Finished 12th in European Championship in XCM